 While most beverage plants use hot water, there are a variety of chemicals that are used in industry to clean and/or sanitize filters.
-These include peracetic acid (150ppm), hydrogen peroxide (0.5%), and the many of trade-named chemicals common to the industry.
-Please note that the Vitipore II and Bevigard M filters are not compatible with either caustic that has a pH above 11, or ozone.
+These include peracetic acid (150ppm), hydrogen peroxide (0.5%), caustic (1%), and the many of trade-named chemicals common to the industry.
+Please note that hydrophilic PVDF membranes are not compatible with caustic and ozone is not recommended.